Auckland Bike Maps

 - Westhaven Way A city centre ride that brings you along the waterfront, from Pt Erin, under the Harbour Bridge, and through bustling Wynyard Quarter and the Viaduct.
 Featuring museums, cafes, parks, playgrounds, and water views.

 - Harbourside Ride Auckland’s jewel in the crown: a ride around the bays.
 Beaches, cafes, parks, Kelly Tarlton’s underwater world, and non-stop views of the sparkling harbour.
 Bring sunscreen!

 The #AKLcyclemap by Daniel Cranston is a crowd-sourced work in progress, which consists of layers of useful bike info on a Google map.

 The goal is a network of recommended routes for less confident cyclists – so if you have suggestions for safe routes or quiet streets in your part of the map, let Daniel know!

-- Open Cycle Map, based on data from OpenStreetMap, includes useful data on walkways and cycle paths, but is a little ‘optimistic’ with some routes (e.g. it includes the Glen Innes to Tamaki Drive path, which as of early 2019 is still under construction…)
+- Open Cycle Map, based on OpenStreetMap, has useful data on walkways and cycle paths but is a little ‘optimistic’ with some routes (e.g. it includes the Glen Innes to Tamaki Drive path, which as of early 2019 is still incomplete)

 - Not a route planner, but: if you type your address into WalkScore, the resulting Travel Time Map will show you how far you can get on foot, by bike, by public transport and by car.

 - The Auckland Affordability Map helps you work out how your daily travel choices affect where you can afford to live, and vice versa.

 - The Strava Global heatmap shows how popular roads and paths used by people on the Strava app, including mountain bike trails.

 - The Auckland Mountain Bike Club has a fantastic list of MTB rides for all ages, and a dedicated page of BMX tracks across the city.